Our latest version has been released

 Store your logbook data in the cloud.
 Work with your data from different computers, online and offline.
 Fully integrated, free, and easy to set up.

-Subsurface can track single- and multi-tank dives using air, Nitrox or TriMix.
+Subsurface can plan and track single- and multi-tank dives using air, Nitrox or TriMix.
 It allows tracking of dive locations including GPS coordinates (which can also conveniently be entered using a map interface), logging of equipment used and names of other divers, and lets users rate dives and provide additional notes.

 Subsurface also calculates a wide variety of statistics of the user’s diving and tracks information like the SAC rate, partial pressures of O2, N2 and He, calculated deco information, and many more.